Ju-On/Offensive-Security/Attacking Active Directory: Initial Attack Vectors.md

 ![image](https://github.com/user-attachments/assets/e0567cb8-f6f3-4060-bcb4-81e7ad6cf4b6)

-Not a big deal... we can try to manually exploit it.
+Not a big deal... we can try to manually exploit it via a hash attack...
 (My preferred way anyways ;])

 ### 🔴 Manual mode using psexec.py

 ### Other Remote command execution tools in Windows environments to attempt if one does not work.